 - Even though big rigs are extremely dangerous in a collision with a passenger car, the fact is that cars are responsible for 80% of truck accidents.
 Often, car drivers overestimate the truck driver’s abilities to maneuver around their actions, resulting in a collision.

-Truck Accidents: Common Times and Locales
+Commercial Vehicle Accidents: Common Times and Locales

 Researchers with the National Safety Council studied 2020 truck accidents and discovered the following statistics: